numpde/idom/docs/source/index.rst

 concepts step by step with detailed explanations and lots of examples.
 You should feel free to dive into any content that seems interesting.
-While each chapter assumes knowledge from those that came before, when you encounter a concept you're unfamiliar with you should look for links that will help direct you to the place where it was originally taught.
+While each chapter assumes knowledge from those that came before, when you encounter a concept you're unfamiliar with you should look for links that will direct you to the place where it was introduced.

 Chapter 1 - :ref:`Getting Started`
 -----------------------------------

-If you want to follow along with examples in the sections that follow, you'll want to start here so you can :ref:`install IDOM <Installing IDOM>`.
+If you want to follow along with code examples, you'll want to start here so you can :ref:`install IDOM <Installing IDOM>`.
 This section also contains more detailed information about how to :ref:`run IDOM <Running IDOM>` in different contexts.
-For example, if you want to embed IDOM into an existing application, or run IDOM within a Jupyter Notebook, this is where you can learn how to do those things.
+For example, if you want to embed IDOM into an existing application or run IDOM within a Jupyter Notebook, this is where you can learn how to do those things.

 .. grid:: 1 2 2 2